Skip to Content

 Just know to watch very carefully.
 Once the cream gets to soft peaks, it will turn to stiff peaks very quickly.
 And, of course, beating the cream for too long will turn it to butter!!

-When cream or eggs are whipped, air gets trapped inside and causes the ingredient to foam, grow in volume, and become stiff.
+When cream or egg whites are whipped, air gets trapped inside, causing the mixture to foam, grow in volume, and stiffen.
+But that structure can be fragile.

 Tips for Whipping Egg Whites: